rougier/from-python-to-numpy/book/problem-vectorization.rst

                                                      [1, 1, 1],
                                                      [0, 1, 0]])

-But this is actually slow and it's better to cook-up our own solution, reusing part of the game of life code:
+But in this specific case, it is rather slow we'd better to cook-up our own solution, reusing part of the game of life code:

 .. code:: python